elmtree-askmo/cloudcannon-app/content/learn/nursing/how-does-the-baroreceptor-reflex-contribute-to-blood-pressure-regulation.md

 url: /learn/nursing/questions/how-does-the-baroreceptor-reflex-contribute-to-blood-pressure-regulation
 score: -1.0
 related_article1:
-    id: 170512
+    id: 170506
-    title: What mechanisms regulate heart rate in cardiac muscle under involuntary control?
+    title: >-
+        Where are nicotinic receptors located, and what is their function in the nervous system?
     subject: Nursing
-    url: /learn/nursing/questions/what-mechanisms-regulate-heart-rate-in-cardiac-muscle-under-involuntary-control
+    url: /learn/nursing/questions/where-are-nicotinic-receptors-located-and-what-is-their-function-in-the-nervous-system
 related_article2:
-    id: 170504
+    id: 170513
-    title: What role does acetylcholine play in muscle contraction?
+    title: >-
+        Describe the role of smooth muscle in the function of visceral organs.
     subject: Nursing
-    url: /learn/nursing/questions/what-role-does-acetylcholine-play-in-muscle-contraction
+    url: /learn/nursing/questions/describe-the-role-of-smooth-muscle-in-the-function-of-visceral-organs
 related_article3:
-    id: 170506
+    id: 170513
-    title: Where are nicotinic receptors located, and what is their function in the nervous system?
+    title: >-
+        Describe the role of smooth muscle in the function of visceral organs.
     subject: Nursing
-    url: /learn/nursing/questions/where-are-nicotinic-receptors-located-and-what-is-their-function-in-the-nervous-system
+    url: /learn/nursing/questions/describe-the-role-of-smooth-muscle-in-the-function-of-visceral-organs
 related_article4:
-    id: 170508
+    id: 170517
-    title: What are the differences between alpha and beta adrenergic receptors in terms of their physiological effects?
+    title: >-
+        In what ways does hormonal regulation interact with the nervous system to affect metabolic rate?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-differences-between-alpha-and-beta-adrenergic-receptors-in-terms-of-their-physiological-effects
+    url: /learn/nursing/questions/in-what-ways-does-hormonal-regulation-interact-with-the-nervous-system-to-affect-metabolic-rate
 related_article5:
-    id: 170518
+    id: 170506
-    title: Explain the role of the autonomic nervous system in maintaining blood pressure homeostasis.
+    title: >-
+        Where are nicotinic receptors located, and what is their function in the nervous system?
     subject: Nursing
-    url: /learn/nursing/questions/explain-the-role-of-the-autonomic-nervous-system-in-maintaining-blood-pressure-homeostasis
+    url: /learn/nursing/questions/where-are-nicotinic-receptors-located-and-what-is-their-function-in-the-nervous-system
 ---

 &nbsp;